Discovering Data Structures: Nearest Neighbor Search and Beyond: Introduction

 \subsection{Summary of Results}

-We apply this framework to the problem of nearest neighbor (NN) search in both low and high dimensions.
-Given the extensive theoretical work on this topic, along with its widespread practical applications, NN search is an ideal starting point for understanding the landscape of end-to-end data structure discovery.
-Beyond NN search, we explore the problem of frequency estimation in streaming data and discuss other potential applications of this framework.
-Our findings are:
+We focus our investigation on the problem of nearest neighbor (NN) search in both low and high dimensions.
+NN search is an ideal starting point for understanding the landscape of end-to-end data structure discovery given the extensive theoretical work on this topic, along with its widespread practical applications (e.g., similarity search over language/image embeddings \cite{aumuller2020ann}).
+Moreover, the NN search problem has a rich design space and remains an active area of research \cite{andoni2022learning, engels2021practical,lin2022learningaugmentedbinarysearch}.
+In addition to NN search, we also explore the problem of frequency estimation in streaming data and discuss other potential applications for end-to-end data structure learning (Section \ref{sec:beyond_nn}).